How to Remove Stains from Oriental Rugs

 I’m able to stay on top of spills and remove the stains that threaten the beauty of my oriental rugs and now you can too.

-Neglect is a major cause of serious rug problems.
+Neglect is a major cause of serious oriental rug problems.
+If you’ve invested in an oriental rug you’ll want to follow some of these basic rules:

 - Inspect it periodically.